18 Internal Communication Strategies for 2019

 “Anything that is measured and watched, improves.”

 Being able to quantify and see how the company is performing can do wonders for your team’s work ethic.
 Metrics should inform employees of the company’s current and past performance, trends in performance, goals to reach, and progress made.
 You can use digital signage to display metrics throughout your office.
 Motivate your team on different levels by showing metrics for the company, departments or even individuals.

 6. Don’t lose sight of the big picture

 “Appealing to a higher purpose helps everyone coalesce and work better together.”

 – Fran Maier, Founder, Match.com

-Communicating specific, targeted information is fantastic, but it can come at the expense of circulating your company’s overarching goals, mission, and other culture components.
-Be sure to communicate these things in addition to day-to-day matters so employees are always reminded of them.
-Include them in emails, digital displays or internal newsletters to remind your team of the bigger picture and that they are part of something larger than themselves.
+Communicating specific, targeted information is fantastic, but it can come at the expense of missing your company’s overarching goals, mission, and other culture components.
+In addition to daily matters, be sure to communicate big ideas so that employees are reminded of them.
+Include your vision in emails, digital displays or internal newsletters to remind your team of the bigger picture.
+After all, they’re an important part of something larger than them.